bezmoradi/tutorials/go/basics.md

 ```

 Also a new file called `go.sum` will be automatically added which stores references to third-party packages that we have installed.
 Contrary to Node.js that has `node_modules`, in Go we do not have such a thing but the target package will be downloaded globally on your system.
-If we share our code, other devs we can download all packages that are used inside our module by running `go get`.
+If we share our code, other devs can download all packages that are used inside our module by running `go get`.
 Finally, we can use the package as follows:

 ```go
 package main